Signature Strengths And Burnout: Why High Achievers Feel Drained By What They’re Good At

 You’re still competent.
 Still reliable.
 Still high-performing.Yet fulfillment feels thinner than it used to.

-If you’re experiencing the achievement–fulfillment gap, your signature strengths may not be missing — they may be overextended.
+If you’re experiencing the achievement–fulfillment gap, your signature strengths may not be missing — they may be over-extended.

 TL;DR: Signature Strengths Transformation…in 20 seconds.